melburne/weather-app/README.md

 - Search for the weather by entering the name of a City, State Country or Zip Code
 - Get weather for current location
 - Save a location
-- Switch between metric and imperial units for weather.
+- Switch between metric and imperial units for weather
 - Six day weather forecast
+- Dynamic icons and background based on the weather

 ![Scattered Clouds Screenshot](./screenshots/cloudy_screenshot.png)